 The Shared Vision

-Collaboration between Artists Repertory Theatre and Portland Actors Conservatory is compelling and rewarding in multiple dimensions, and represents benefits to both organizations as well as the broader community.
+Collaboration between Artists Repertory Theatre and The Actors Conservatory is compelling and rewarding in multiple dimensions, and represents benefits to both organizations as well as the broader community.
 Both organizations share a vision for:

 - Producing engaging, challenging, and impactful theatre experiences – for artists and audiences alike.